 4. Appropriately manage change and pivots.

 Leaders know the truth in philosopher Heraclitus’s famous quote, “The only constant in life is change.”
 Change, adaptation, and innovation sit in the driver’s seat of successful businesses.
 Yet, implementing change cannot happen unless leaders and employees operate upon a foundation of trust and support.
 In fact, John Kotter’s foundational work published in Leading Change showed 70 percent of change programs failed.
 This is mostly in part due to a lack of employee buy-in and management support.
+They need to learn how to trust, and that starts with seeing leadership make necessary changes efficiently.

 In an article for McKinsey & Company, Emily Lawson and Colin Price say four conditions prompt effective change.
 The first is telling a compelling story to illustrate the effects of the change being made.
 The second is seeing those in leadership modeling the change being implemented.
 Next, the change must be reinforced and supported by those instilling it.
 “Reporting structures, management, and operational processes, and measurement procedures—setting targets, measuring performance, and granting financial and nonfinancial rewards—must be consistent with the behavior that people are asked to embrace,” the duo writes.
 Finally, leaders must ensure their team receives the training and guidance needed to become capable of making the change.